ManyDesigns/Portofino/demo-tt/src/main/docker/aws_ecs/README.md

      --subnets SubnetId1 SubnetId2
 aws elbv2 create-target-group --name demo-tt-webapp --protocol HTTP --port 80 --target-type ip --vpc-id <VpcId>
 ```

+This creates a load balancer to expose our webapp to the outside world.

 For the next part, we resort to using the GUI: create a service with the given task definition and load balancer.
 The
 following is work in progress and doesn't work yet: